(Villes des Pirates)

 Isidore and her adopted mother and father, who are both magicians, settle in a house in the seaside village of San Sebastien.
 There a ten year-old boy Malo appears and kills both of the parents.
 Isidore travels with Malo to the Isle of Pirates.
 There she is captured and imprisoned by the strange Tobi.
 As the two of them fall in love, she comes to see that Tobi has multiple personalities.

-One thought the ghost of the Nouvelle Vague died in the 1960s but regrettably, it lived on well after in Chilean Raul Ruiz, a filmmaker based in France who inexplicably gained a good deal of critical acclaim from the festival/awards crowds during the 1990s and up until his death in 2011.
+One thought the ghost of the French Nouvelle Vague (New Wave) died in the 1960s but regrettably, it lived on well after in Raul Ruiz, a Chilean filmmaker based in France who inexplicably gained a good deal of critical acclaim from the festival/awards crowds during the 1990s and up until his death in 2011.

 Raul Ruiz’s other ventures into surrealism and fabulism include:- Life is a Dream (1985), episodes of the modernised tv series A TV Dante (1989-91), Dark at Noon (1993), The Secret Journey (1994), Three Lives and Only One Death (1996), the English-language Shattered Image (1998), Comedy of Innocence (2000), Love Torn in Dream (2000), A Place Among the Living (2003), That Day (2003), Days in the Country (2004), The Long Domain (2005), Love and Virtue (2008) and Nucingen House (2008).
 Though he was prolific, the majority of Ruiz’s films do not receive widespread releases, least of all in English-speaking countries.